-- To date the target vehicles in overseas retrofit programs have been Government owned and/or operated vehicle fleets, particularly urban bus fleets.
-These programs rely either on mandatory retrofit of vehicles, or the adoption of a policy commitment by the various authorities running the fleets, to improve the emissions of their fleet by retrofitting emission control devices. - There is potential to extend retrofits by requiring companies tendering for urban based Government contracts (eg road building, construction, bus services) to meet certain standards in relation to the emissions performance of their diesel road vehicles.
-It could be made a condition of contract that any vehicles not built to current emission standards and/or over a certain age, either meet these retrofit guidelines or have had their engines rebuilt with a low emission rebuild kit in accordance with the engine rebuild guideline in Schedule A(5). - The cost of retrofit, with no direct commercial benefit, is a major hurdle to encouraging retrofit in privately or company owned vehicles.
+- To date the target vehicles in overseas retrofit programs have been both Government and privately owned and/or operated vehicle fleets, particularly urban bus fleets.
+These programs rely either on mandatory retrofit of vehicles, or the adoption of a policy commitment by the authorities running the fleets, to improve the emissions of their fleet by retrofitting emission control devices. - There is potential to extend retrofits by requiring companies tendering for urban based Government contracts (eg road building, construction, bus services) to meet certain standards in relation to the emissions performance of their diesel road vehicles.
+It could be made a condition of contract that any vehicles not built to current emission standards and/or over a certain age meet this guideline. - The cost of retrofit, with no direct commercial benefit, is a major hurdle to encouraging retrofit in privately or company owned vehicles.
 Unless a Government is willing to mandate retrofit of vehicles over a certain age or odometer reading, then incentive based approaches are necessary.
-Potential incentives for retrofitting vehicles include: - Reduced registration charges; - Rebates on vehicle inspection fees; - Exemption from participation in mandatory Testing and Repair programs for a specified period after retrofit; - Use of electronic tolling to restrict or charge non-retrofitted vehicles for access to specified areas in the urban environment; and - Rebates or other subsidies on approved retrofit technology.
+Potential incentives for retrofitting vehicles include: - Reduced registration charges; - Rebates on vehicle inspection fees; - Exemption from participation in mandatory Testing and Repair programs for a specified period after retrofit;